Introduction

 Advantages of a Manual Wheelchair

-- Requires no battery or maintenance
+- Needs no upkeep or battery

 Disadvantages of a Manual Wheelchair

-- Requires physical strength to operate
+- Operates with physical strength

 Who Should Choose Which?